Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Introduction

-When constructing a suitable ANN to serve as a surrogate for the microscale system of PDEs (a continuous function which is relatively time-consuming to be solved) we consider the macroscale displacement gradient and pore pressure being the inputs while the microscale displacement gradient tensor being the output.
+When constructing a suitable ANN to serve as a surrogate for the microscale system of PDEs (a continuous function which is relatively time-consuming to be solved) we consider the macroscale displacement gradient and pore pressure as the inputs while the average microscale displacement gradient tensor is the output.
 The ANN needs to be \textit{trained} to deliver accurate and reliable outputs.
-The training procedure consists of tuning the ANNs parameters (weights and biases) by minimising a \textit{cost function} representing the distance between the ANN outputs and the "exact" values of a sufficient number of samples that are provided in the training dataset.
+The training procedure consists of tuning the ANNs parameters (weights and biases) by minimising a \textit{cost function}.
+The latter represents the distance between the ANN outputs and the "exact" values of a sufficient number of samples that are provided in the \textit{training dataset}.
 In fact, the final value of the minimised cost function (here, obtained using Adam optimiser \cite{kingma2014adam}), shows how accurate the ANN represents the features introduced by the training dataset.
 However, in order to reach the desired fidelity, one should ensure that the training dataset also reflects the features of the original function.
 To this end, in this study, a simple real-time output density check algorithm is presented providing an optimal reliable density of the training dataset.

-In the solution of the effective PDEs, only the average microscopic displacement gradient is required (delivered via ANNs) one can simply calculate the full microscopic response field by solving the microscale system of PDEs via Direct Numerical Solving (DNS) when required (e.g. in local fracture/damage analysis).
-To demonstrate the microscale response under a variety of possible macroscale displacement gradient components and pore pressure, we perform a sensitivity analysis on RVE problems and study the local phenomena (local concentration of strain energy density) in detail.
+Furthermore, to demonstrate the microscale response under a variety of possible macroscale displacement gradient components and pore pressure, we perform a sensitivity analysis on RVE problems and study the local phenomena (local concentration of strain energy density) in detail.